-Major Writing Assignments (50%): Students will write 2 primary article critiques worth 25 points each (50 points total) during the semester.
-Major writing assignments will be submitted in class (a typed hardcopy) AND through the TURNITIN assignment dropbox on blackboard (a digital copy) on the dates assigned in the course outline.
-Failure to turn in a digital copy and hardcopy on the due date will result in a zero for the assignment.
+Major Writing Assignments (40%): Students will write 2 primary article critiques worth 20 points each (40 points total) during the semester.
+Major writing assignments will be submitted to 2 peers to review and through the TURNITIN assignment dropbox on blackboard on the dates assigned in the course outline.
+Failure to turn in a digital copy on both the review date and the due date will result in a zero for the assignment.
 The writing assignments must meet APA format requirements, academic requirements, and the instructor's specifications on the assignment instructions.
+Each student will be expected to review and provide feedback to two classmates on their papers in a timely fashion as part of their assignment grade.
+More information will be provided on the writing assignment sheet.